crypto101/project/README.rst

 Crypto 101
 ==========

-Crypto 101 is an introductory course on cryptography by lvh_.
-This is a repository for the project as a whole: stuff that doesn't go anywhere else, like roadmaps, marketing material, logos, et cetera.
+Crypto 101 is an introductory course on cryptography run by lvh.
+This is a repository for the course project.
+Materials in this project are for academic purposes only.

 If you are interested in the course or the book itself, you probably want the website_.
 This Github organization houses the `website